zabkins/Employee-Management-System/README.md

 <p class="has-line-data" data-line-start="26" data-line-end="29">LOGIN ENDPOINT - while trying to login, POST method must be requested and in order<br>
 to authorize successfully, request must contain headers : ‘username’ and ‘password’ with values<br>
 corresponding to one of the employees in database.</p>
-<p class="has-line-data" data-line-start="30" data-line-end="31">LOGOUT ENDPOINT - to logout, only an empty GET call must be made and authorization will be removed.</p>
+<p class="has-line-data" data-line-start="30" data-line-end="31">LOGOUT ENDPOINT - to logout, only an empty GET call must be made and authentication will be removed.</p>
 <h2 class="code-line" data-line-start=32 data-line-end=33 ><a id="EmployeeModel__32"></a>EmployeeModel :</h2>
 <p class="has-line-data" data-line-start="33" data-line-end="34">JSON containing values as follows :</p>
 <ul>